pagkly/Zed/Investopedia3/Capital Projects What You Need to Know.md

 Capital Projects: What You Need to Know
 ## What Is a Capital Project?

-A capital project is a long-term, capital-intensive investment project with a purpose to build upon, add to, or improve a [capital asset](https://www.investopedia.com/terms/c/capitalasset.asp).
+A capital project is a long-term, capital-intensive investment project with a purpose to build upon, add to, or improve a [[capital asset]](https://www.investopedia.com/terms/c/capitalasset.asp).
 Capital projects are defined by their large scale and large cost relative to other investments that involve less planning and resources.

 ### Key Takeaways